 The AACR Distinguished Lectureship on the Science of Cancer Health Disparities recognizes an investigator whose novel and significant work has had or may have a far-reaching impact on the etiology, detection, diagnosis, treatment or prevention of cancer health disparities.

-The recipient of the award will receive a $5,000 honorarium and present a 45-minute lecture at the 12th Annual AACR Conference on the Science of Cancer Health Disparities in Racial/Ethnic Minorities and the Medically Underserved.
+The recipient of the award will receive an honorarium and present a 45-minute lecture at the 12th Annual AACR Conference on the Science of Cancer Health Disparities in Racial/Ethnic Minorities and the Medically Underserved.

 All cancer researchers who are affiliated with any institution involved in cancer research, cancer medicine or cancer-related biomedical science anywhere in the world may be nominated.
 Such institutions include those in academia, industry or government.